andrewmkhoury/roman-numeral-service/README.md

        java -Xmx512m -jar org.apache.sling.starter-11.jar

-4. Open the installed server in your browser [http://localhost:8080](http://localhost:8080)
+4. Open the installed Sling server in your browser [http://localhost:8080](http://localhost:8080)

 ### Deploy the Application to Apache Sling

-To deploy the bundles to an already running sling instance on http://localhost:8080, run this command:
+1. To build and deploy the OSGi bundles to an already running sling instance on http://localhost:8080, run this command:

     mvn clean install sling:install

+2. Once the bundles are installed then go to http://localhost:8080/romannumeral?query=5 to see the Roman Numeral web service.
+3. Go to this URL to see the Prometheus monitoring metrics web end-point: http://localhost:8080/metrics

 ## Build and Deploy on Docker / Kubernetes
 The application and its monitoring and observability services (Prometheus & Grafana) can be deployed to a Kubernetes cluster.
 Follow the steps below to build and deploy to Kubernetes.